karlosos/fetching-casestudy/README.md

 - [ ] implement simple backend api with sqlite db
 - [ ] create ui component library
 - [ ] investigate integration tests with cypress/playwright in addition to rtl
+  - [ ] i have removed cypress-e2e tests in a7743b6. revert this change
 - [ ] toast notifications with https://react-hot-toast.com/
 - [ ] automatic updates with dependabot